There are approximately 5000 taste receptors on your tongue.

 There are plenty of herbal bitter blends available on the market, or you can easily blend your own from any of the herbs listed below (although not even close to a comprehensive list).

 I do however recommend this extract.

-Lets Look at Some Common Bitter Herbs:
+Let’s Look at Some Common Bitter Herbs:

 Here is a good wormwood extract.

-You can find Dandilion extract here.
+You can find Dandelion extract here.

-3. Globe artichoke (Cynara scolymus)
+3. Globe artichoke

 In herbal medicine, these flower heads, as well as the leaves are often used as medicine for various liver and digestive disorders, they just so happen to make a great bitter.
 The main bitter constituent, cynarin, stimulates the liver to produce bile, which then goes to the gallbladder for storage.

 I recommend this Artichoke extract.